Accidental Gods: Analysis

-Writing for The New York Review of Books, Fara Dabhoiwala praised Subin's ability to create an entertaining read out of her weighty subject matter, saying, "Though Accidental Gods wears its learning lightly and is tremendous fun to read, it also includes a series of lyrical and thought-provoking meditations on the largest of themes."
-By using historical events as a reference, Dabhoiwala writes, Subin is able to draw parallels to modern approaches of disdaining what is considered primitive in order to justify colonialism and racism.
+In The New York Times, Jennifer Szalai noted a pattern in the various instances of apotheosis in Accidental Gods.
+She wrote that Subin found the act of deification to have a duality: it was used as a means of oppression by colonizers, yet had the potential to be an "act of subversion" that granted a measure of freedom to the oppressed.
+Writing for The New York Review of Books, Fara Dabhoiwala noted that by using historical events as a reference, Subin is able to draw parallels to modern approaches of disdaining what is considered primitive in order to justify colonialism and racism.
 The Times Literary Supplements A.N.
-Wilson, too, noted Subin's deft handling of describing history repeating itself, as with the current inhabitants of the island of Tanna now facing a new imperialist threat in the form of climate change.
+Wilson, too, noted Subin's deft handling of historical recurrence, as with the current inhabitants of the island of Tanna now facing a new imperialist threat in the form of climate change.

 Simon Ings took note in The Telegraph of how intertwined politics and religion are in these instances of apotheosis.
 He wrote that by focusing her narrative more on the colonizers than the colonized, Subin is able to shine a light on how the reductive view of native religions held by many European academics was ultimately a destructive force, as in the partition of India along imagined religious boundaries.
 Alternatively, Molly Worthen wondered in The Washington Post if viewing these historical instances through the lens of race and political power is itself reductive.
 That framework for interpreting why these deifications occurred, she wrote, does not explain the existence of the cult of Nikal Seyn, for instance.